aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/qr-and-micro-qr-barcodes/_index.md

 ---
-title: QR Code and Micro QR Code Symbologies
+title: QR Code and Micro QR Code
 type: docs
 weight: 40
-url: /java/qr-and-micro-qr-codes/
+url: /java/qr-and-micro-qr-barcode/
 ---
 {{% alert color="primary" %}}[Generate QR Code Online](https://products.aspose.app/barcode/generate/qr): You can test the quality of ***Aspose.BarCode*** generation for QR Codes and get the results online.{{% /alert %}}

 ## **Overview**
-*QR Code* corresponds to a group of 2D square symbologies that benefits from high data density and allows encoding streams of bytes and textual data composed of using Unicode symbols. ***Aspose.BarCode for Java*** supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding mode.
+*QR Code* corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of using Unicode symbols. ***Aspose.BarCode for Java*** supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding mode.

 Reserving the minimum possible amount of data for error correction, the *QR Code* standard can be used to encode at most 7,089 numerical digits or 4,296 alphanumeric characters or 2,953 bytes.
 The other standard, *Micro QR Code*, allows encoding up to 35 numerical digits or 21 alphanumeric characters or 15 bytes. *Micro QR Code* serves to create considerably small *QR Code* images.
 However, it does not enable Extended Channel Interpretation (ECI) and does not allow encoding Unicode characters.
 In particular, *Micro Qr Code* barcodes corresponding to the *M1* version can encode at most five numerical digits; the *M2* version allows encoding up to ten numericals or six alphanumeric characters.
 This encoding capacity is usually suitable to work with industrial markers.